School Refusal (cont.)

 School Refusal Causes

 Although young children usually find going to school fun and exciting, one in four children may occasionally refuse to attend school.
-Such behavior becomes a routine problem in about 2% of children.
+Such behavior becomes a routine problem in a small percentage of children.
 Many children with school refusal have an earlier history of separation anxiety, social anxiety, or depression.
 Undiagnosed learning disabilities or reading disorders may also play a significant role in the development of school refusal.

 Signs of a psychiatric disorder called separation anxiety disorder can include the following: